 1 Select a display from the display library and drag it onto the room area.

-Alternatively, click the Display button area to add a custom display.
+Alternatively, click the toolbar's Display button , and then click the room area to add a custom display.

 Note: All currently open display libraries appear on the Tools pane.
 Custom display libraries are stored separately from the XEdit workspace.
-See Managing Display Libraries on page 230 for details.
+See Managing Display Libraries on page 228 for details.

-2 Expand the filtered System list in the Tools pane, and then drag the appropriate output head onto a display in the Rooms tab.
+2 Expand the filtered System list on the Tools pane, and then drag the appropriate output head onto the display in the Rooms tab.